From 5.5 onward you can enable Google Consent Mode. Also available for DSGVO guidelines.

 Consent for statistics always required?

-In the EEA, consent for statistics is only required when there’s no processing agreement between parties, and the second party can use data for their purposes.
 When you configure Google Analytics in a privacy-friendly manner, you will anonymize data, prohibit Google from using this data, and sign a processing agreement.
-When configured correctly, you don’t need consent to set Google Analytics for tracking visitor behavior.
+In several EU countries, you don’t need consent to set Google Analytics for tracking visitor behavior when configured correctly.

 This point of view is supported by several local implementations of the current cookie law (the ePrivacy Directive).
 It is also mentioned in the recent draft of the new e-Privacy Regulation, and the latest guidelines of CNIL, the French Data Protection Authority.

 Some countries, however, are taking a different route.
-In Germany, the Data Protection Authorities have issued a statement in which they state that using third-party services like Google Analytics for statistics always requires consent, even when tracking is set-up privacy-friendly.
+In Germany, the Data Protection Authorities have issued a statement stating that using third-party services like Google Analytics for statistics always requires consent, even when tracking is set-up privacy-friendly.
 That’s why we have created the possibility in our plugin to ask consent for statistics regardless.
 Alternatively, you can use Matomo for statistics, which does not have this limitation.

 Difference between answering Yes or No

-- If you enable consent for statistics, regardless of your settings.
+- Suppose you enable consent for statistics, regardless of your settings.
 Consent will be asked for statistics in the EEA.
-For categorical banners, this would add a new category called: “Statistics”.
+For categorical banners, this would add a new category called: “Statistics.”
 Your privacy settings for Google Analytics remain the same.

 - If you decide on Yes, but need more options for Google Analytics.
 We suggest disregarding the privacy-friendly settings.